-The Krembil Neuroscience Centre (KNC) is one of the largest clinical and research centres for neurosciences in North America.
-KNC neuroscientists are ranked amongst the top in the world and produce a large number of peer-reviewed publications annually.
+The Krembil Brain Institute (KBI) is one of the largest clinical and research centres for neurosciences in North America.
+KBI neuroscientists are ranked amongst the top in the world and produce a large number of peer-reviewed publications annually.

-The KNC has the highest density of brain-related research in Canada, and includes investigations into molecular and cellular neurobiology to understand the basis of neurological disorders, and research into new treatments.
+The KBI has the highest density of brain-related research in Canada, and includes investigations into molecular and cellular neurobiology to understand the basis of neurological disorders, and research into new treatments.

 Privacy of our donors is very important to us.
 All donor information is kept confidential, unless the patient or family expresses an interest in disclosing autopsy results publicly, which can be facilitated through our Public Affairs team.

 The Canadian Concussion Centre needs brain donations from current and retired professional and amateur athletes as well as members of the public who have suffered repeated concussions.
 Living donors agree to donate their brains upon death to the CCC for analysis.